kubos/kubos/docs/c2-daemon.rst

 --------

 The C2 daemon is a service that listens to the command line client on a pair of named pipes.
-In a future release of KubOS Linux this will be migrated to using TCP sockets.
 The client submits a command and its arguments to be run.
 The daemon executes the command and returns the output.